ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 ### 6. Deploy HA service with ``docker stack``

 When running Docker Engine in swarm mode, we can run ``docker stack deploy`` command to deploy a complete application stack to the swarm.
 The deploy command accepts a stack description in the form of a Compose file.
-Compose files in the following need to specify the behavior for the swarm.
-In particular, according to the following:
+Compose files (.yml) used in the following examples specify the behavior for the swarm.
+In particular, let's check the next snippet:

 ```
 ...